Lorp/renderstack/README.md

 The repo includes a ready-to-run version of RenderRater in the `dist` folder.
 To run it on your own server:

-1. Clone the GitHub repository.
+1. Clone this GitHub repository.
 2. Place the contents of the `dist` folder somewhere on your server.
-3. Go to it!
+3. With a browser, visit the `dist` folder on your server.

 ## Building RenderRater